Lexabexa/Logo.SVG/README.md

 # Link
 # Video
 # Installation
-Test this application by cloning the repository code and run the application in your terminal by running code 'node index.js'.
+Clone the repository code and run the application in your terminal by running code 'node index.js'.
 Answer prompt questions, then open the LOGO.SVG file in a browser.
 # Usage
 Dynamic JavaScript, Node.js, Jest, Inquirer.js, Visual Studio Code
 # Tests